Cruiser Mk IV: Design and development

 The .303 Vickers machine gun gave constant trouble and was replaced by the 7.92 mm BESA machine gun.
 All British tanks were to have their designs modified to mount the new weapon from early 1940.
 This led to the main production version, the A13 MkIIA, Cruiser Tank MkIVA.
 A few examples were sent with the BEF to France, along with most of the earlier A13s.
 It is not known how many A13 MkIVA tanks were built - the numbers depending on the source.
 Between the Cruiser Mark III and Cruiser Mark IV, 665 had been built when production ended in 1941.
 English Electric, Leyland and LMS Railway were also involved in A13 production.

-During the Battle of France, the A13 did not perform well, due to poor crew training as a result of its being rushed into service.
+During the Battle of France, the A13 did not perform well, due to poor crew training as a result of being rushed into service.
 Many tanks shipped to France were in poor condition and some were so new that they had vital parts missing.
-The A13 performed much better in the deserts of North Africa and coped with the conditions better than some other designs.
-It was fast, adequately armed and armoured against Italian and German tanks.
-It remained an effective weapon until late 1941, when newer models of the Panzer III and Panzer IV appeared with thicker armour and larger guns.
-In North Africa, it was the anti-tank gun that claimed the vast majority of British tanks lost in battle; German tanks accounted for few British losses, contrary to popular belief.
+The A13 performed much better in the deserts of the North Africa campaign and coped with the conditions better than some other designs.
+It was fast, adequately armed and armoured against Italian and German tanks.The A13 MkII had armour up to 30mm and was armed with an OQF 2 Pounder (40mm) gun wit co-avial .303 Vickers medium machine gun.
+Powered by a 340 bhp Nuffield Liberty engine it had a maximum road speed of 30 mph (48 km/h).
+In 1940 the co-axial .303 Vickers was replaced by the 7.92mm Besa, this led to a re-design of the turret face with a new external gun mantlet.
+This was to be the main production version designated the A13 MkIIA, at least 640 of this type were built 1940-41.